meekostuff/HTMLDecor/README.md

 and `history.pushState()` is used to update the browser URL.

 HTMLDecor.js is less than 10kB when minified and gzipped.
-You can even access HTMLDecor.js from a CDN at http://dist.meekostuff.net/HTMLDecor/2.0-stable/HTMLDecor.js
+FIXME: You can even access HTMLDecor.js from a CDN at http://dist.meekostuff.net/HTMLDecor/2.0-stable/HTMLDecor.js

 To see this in action visit my [blog](http://meekostuff.net/blog/) where I am dog-fooding this script.